ICHEC/ExSeisDat/README.md

 ### Building on macOS

 To build and install on macOS, [homebrew](https://brew.sh) can be used for quickly installing the requirements.
-Once homebrew installed, MPI and FFTW can be installed using
+Once homebrew installed, MPI and Doxygen can be installed using

 ```
-brew install open-mpi fftw doxygen
+brew install open-mpi doxygen
 ```